MarkHershey/SUTDHousingPortal/docs/Final_report.md

 #### b.
 Integration Test

 Our integration tests serve as the black-box test after the backend has beed deployed.
 The objective of integration tests is mainly testing the integration of our backend server and the cloud database server.
 We use Python's `requests` library to make API calls (HTTP requests) to our backend server, and then we verify the expected result directly from MongoDB database.

-This is to ensure 1. backend produces expected results.
+This is to ensure:

+1. backend produces expected results.
 2. the data models (classes) we defined in backend code can be correctly converted to database collections and vice versa.

 #### c.
 API-level User Flow Test